Amazon FBA vs Walmart Marketplace: Fees Compared

 Best for minimizing fees and overhead

-Walmart has no monthly subscription fee, generally lower referral rates, and no long-term storage fees.
-For sellers with good margins who want to keep costs down, Walmart's fee structure is leaner.
-The total take rate is often 2-5% lower than Amazon for the same product.
+Walmart has no monthly subscription fee and no long-term storage fees.
+Referral rates are comparable to Amazon's (15% for most categories), so the savings come from the missing subscription, storage, and surcharge costs.
+For sellers with good margins who want to keep overhead down, Walmart's fee structure is leaner.

 Best for price-competitive products